 “I only want to live in peace and plant potatoes and dream” – Moomin (Tove Jansson)

 A good children’s book has the power to sum up exactly how we’re feeling, or even who we are in just a few, simple words.
 This line from Tove Jansson’s Moomin books is my favourite ‘one liner’.
-I don’t actually dream of planting potatoes (if there is an opposite to having a green thumb, I have it.
-RIP Sally the succulent), but it’s the sentiment.
+I don’t actually dream of planting potatoes (if there is an opposite to having a green thumb, I have it), but it’s the sentiment.